 Artist in Residence Grants

-Offering up to £15,000 for UK universities and museums to foster a new creative collaboration with an artist working in a discipline outside the applicant institution’s usual curriculum.
-Apply by 16 September 2014.
-Artists may not apply directly – all applications must be made by the host institution.
+Offering up to £15,000 for UK universities and museums to foster a completely new creative collaboration with an artist working in a discipline outside the applicant institution’s usual curriculum.
+Apply after 10 April and by 10 September 2015.
+An artist may not apply directly – all applications must be made by the host institution.

 These awards support the residency of an individual artist in a UK university or museum in order to foster a creative collaboration between the artist and the staff and/or students of that institution.
 The term ‘artist’ encompasses visual artists, creative writers, musicians, poets and other producers of original creative work.

-The scheme is intended to bring artists into research and study environments where their artistic form or creative art is not part of the normal curriculum or activities of the host department.
+The scheme brings an artist into a research and study environment where their artistic form or creative art is not part of the normal curriculum or activities of the host department.
 There must be a distinct contrast between the artist and host department’s expertise (for example, a poet being hosted by a physics department, a composer by a geography department).
 It is not the objective of the residency to provide additional teaching capacity for the host department.

-The residency must be a newly constituted collaboration between artist and hosts.
+The residency must be an entirely new collaboration between the artist and the host institution.